-- 8. Public Records.
+8. Public Records.
 The records of the System are generally considered public records as set forth in Florida Statutes, Chapter 119.
 All requests for such records shall be handled in accordance with the City's public records policies in effect at that time.
-The Pension Office should consult the Office of General Counsel before releasing any records that might be considered confidential or exempt under the Florida Public Records Law (such as medical records, social security numbers, and law enforcement personnel information). - 9.
-Medical Records.
-All medical records of Plan members and beneficiaries shall be maintained separately from other records of the Board so as to ensure security of the privileged information to which the Board is privy. - 10.
-Administrative Budget of the System.
+The Pension Office should consult the Office of General Counsel before releasing any records that might be considered confidential or exempt under the Florida Public Records Law (such as medical records, social security numbers, and law enforcement personnel information).

+9. Medical Records.
+All medical records of Plan members and beneficiaries shall be maintained separately from other records of the Boardsecurely (electronically after a reasonable period of time following receipt and evaluation) so as to ensure security of the privileged information to which the Board is privy.

+10. Administrative Budget of the System.
 In May of each year, the Plan Administrator shall work with the Treasurer, the City Budget Officer, and CFO to prepare an Annual Administrative Budget for the System.
 The budget shall be exclusive of expenditures for the payment of Plan benefits and refunds.
 Interim and final drafts of the Annual Administrative Budget shall be presented for review, comment, and recommendation by the Board prior to the Mayor's submittal of the City's Annual Budget to the City Council in July of each year.

-These rules and regulations were updated by the Pension Office after Board approval April 25, 2019, and supersede all rules and regulations previously enacted and issued by the Board.
+These rules and regulations were updated by the Pension Office after Board approval April 25, 2019AUGUST 26, 2021 (to be confirmed), and supersede all rules and regulations previously enacted and issued by the Board.